Types of Diabetes

-In the U.S., 6.4% of a group of overweight or obese adults diagnosed with type 2 diabetes tested positive for islet autoantibodies, including 12.8% of those with severe obesity (Pilla et al. 2018).
+In the U.S., 6.4% of a group of adults diagnosed with overweight or obesity and type 2 diabetes tested positive for islet autoantibodies, including 12.8% of those with severe obesity (Pilla et al. 2018).

 In the Czech Republic, 13% of people diagnosed with type 2 tested positive for GAD autoantibodies (Martinka et al. 2016).

 In Bulgaria, 10% of adults diagnosed with type 2 tested positive for autoantibodies (Zaharieva et al. 2017).

 In China, about 6% of adults with diabetes tested positive for autoantibodies (Xiang et al. 2018).

 Another Chinese study found much higher rates, 28.5% (Gao et al. 2019).

 And another from China found 5.5% in males and 6% in females (Tang et al. 2019).